simple-crypto/verime/README.md

 sm->vtop->eval();
 ...
 ```
 4. Finally, we wait for the end of the execution.
 While waiting for the counter to reach the configuration, the value of the probed states are saved at every clock cycles.
-Their values are also saved the cycle after the completion of the counting.
+Their values are also saved the cycle after the completion of the counting process.
 ```c
 ...
 // Run until the end of the computation